mtlynch/mtlynch.io/content/retrospectives/2021/09/index.md

 });
 </script>

-I didn't do a rigorous A/B test to prove that the new site made a difference, so it's possible that this was a fluke, so we'll see how September turns out.
+I didn't do a rigorous A/B test to prove that the new site made a difference.
+It's certainly possible that the increase was a fluke.
+I'll feel more confident if the trend continues through September.

 I'll go through the changes piece by piece.